 WWE Smackdown viewership/rating for last Friday

-Friday’s live edition of WWE SmackDown drew an average of 1.952 million viewers on FOX, according to Nielsen, via Showbuzz Daily.
+Friday’s taped edition of WWE SmackDown drew an average of 1.953 million viewers on FOX, according to Nielsen, via Showbuzz Daily.

-This final number is down 8.87% from the previous week’s final viewership of 2.142 million viewers.
+This final number is up 0.05% from the previous week’s final viewership of 1.952 million viewers.

-SmackDown ranked #1 in ratings for the key 18-49 demographic on network TV, up from the previous week’s #2 ranking.
-SmackDown ranked #2 in the 18-34 demo this week, down from the previous week’s #1 ranking.
-SmackDown ranked #2 in the 25-54 demo, down from the previous week’s #1 ranking.
-SmackDown came in at #5 for the night in viewership on network TV, up from the previous week’s #6 ranking.
-While SmackDown topped the night on network TV in the key demographic this week with the 0.47 rating, Dateline on NBC topped the night on network TV in viewership with 4.002 million viewers, also drawing a key demo rating of 0.46 for the #2 spot.
+SmackDown ranked #2 in ratings for the key 18-49 demographic on network TV, tied with Blue Bloods and down from the previous week’s #1 ranking.
+SmackDown ranked #2 in the 18-34 demo this week, even with the previous week’s #2 ranking.
+SmackDown ranked #4 in the 25-54 demo, down from the previous week’s #2 ranking.
+SmackDown came in at #7 for the night in viewership on network TV, down from the previous week’s #5 ranking.
+Dateline on NBC and the NFL Draft on ABC topped the 18-49 key demographic on network TV this week, with a 0.45 rating.
+Blue Bloods on CBS topped the night in viewership with 5.848 million viewers.

-Friday’s SmackDown drew the lowest audience and key demo rating for a FOX episode since July 2, 2021.
-SmackDown topped the NBA Playoff game on ABC, but not the game on ESPN.
-Friday’s viewership was down 8.87% from the previous week’s episode, while the key demo rating was down 2.08% from the previous week’s episode.
+Friday’s taped SmackDown drew the lowest key demo rating in the history of the show in the current timeslot, and the second-lowest audience for a FOX episode since July 2, 2021.
+Friday’s viewership was up 0.05% from the previous week’s episode, while the key demo rating was down 19.14% from the previous week’s episode.

-The NBA game between the Suns and the Pelicans on ESPN topped the night on the Cable Top 150 with a 1.16 key demo rating, also drawing 3.174 million viewers.
-The Five on FOX News topped the night on cable in viewership with 3.274 million viewers, also drawing a key demo rating of 0.21.
+The NBA Playoffs game between the Grizzlies and the Timberwolves on ESPN topped the night on the Cable Top 150 with a 1.20 key demo rating.
+The Grizzlies vs. Timberwolves NBA game also topped the night on cable in viewership with 3.474 million viewers.

-Friday’s SmackDown aired live from the MVP Arena in Albany, NY with the just a few happenings advertised ahead of time – Madcap Moss vs. Angel, RAW Tag Team Champion Riddle vs. SmackDown Tag Team Champion Jey Uso, a WrestleMania Backlash contract signing for the I Quit Match between Ronda Rousey and SmackDown Women’s Champion Charlotte Flair, plus Drew McIntyre vs. Sami Zayn in a Lumberjack Match, which was the main event.
+Friday’s SmackDown aired on a tape delay from the MVP Arena in Albany, NY with the just a full line-up advertised ahead of time plus full spoilers for the following – Drew McIntyre vs. Sami Zayn in a Steel Cage opener, WWE Intercontinental Champion Ricochet will defending against Shanky, the official in-ring debut of Raquel Rodriguez, Madcap Moss appearing on Happy Talk with Happy Baron Corbin, WWE Women’s Tag Team Champion Naomi vs. Shayna Baszler, Xavier Woods vs. Ridge Holland, Kofi Kingston vs. Sheamus, a contract signing for RAW Tag Team Champions RK-Bro vs. SmackDown Tag Team Champions The Usos at WrestleMania Backlash, and the I Quit Beat The Clock Challenge with Ronda Rousey (vs. Shotzi) and SmackDown Women’s Champion Charlotte Flair (vs. Aliyah), plus appearances by Undisputed WWE Universal Champion Roman Reigns, and others.

 Stay tuned for more ratings data.
 Below is our 2022 SmackDown Viewership Tracker, along with the Top 10 moments from Friday’s show: